The 1st International Online Conference by Antibodies

 Publication Opportunities

-Participants in this conference are cordially invited to contribute a full manuscript to the conference's Special Issue (will be announced soon), published in Antibodies (ISSN 2073-4468, Impact Factor 3.0).
+Participants in this conference are cordially invited to contribute a full manuscript to the conference's Special Issue "Selected Papers from The 1st International Online Conference by Antibodies 2025", published in Antibodies (ISSN 2073-4468, Impact Factor 2.7), with a 20% discount on the publication fee.
 Please note that no other discounts are applicable.
 All submitted papers will undergo MDPI’s standard peer-review procedure.
 The abstracts should be cited and noted on the first page of the paper.

 All accepted abstracts will be published in the conference report of The 1st International Online Conference on Antibodies in journal Medical Sciences Forum (ISSN: 2673-9992); if you wish to publish an extended proceeding paper (4—8 pages), please submit it to the same journal after the conference.
 There will be no additional fees.